AhmedHani/AhmedHani.github.io/_posts/2026-03-10-the-mandatory-cherry.md

 We deserve the right to choose.
 To decide where AI fits, and where it does not.
 To keep some parts of our thinking, our creativity, and our struggle *human.*

 Not because we are afraid of technology.
-But because we know what makes us human — and we are not ready to hand it over just yet.
+But because we know what makes us human, and we are not ready to hand it over just yet.

 ---